How To Fix Msjava.dll Errors

 When do these errors appear?

-The msjava.dll error messages usually appear when installing certain programs, when using certain programs, when windows starts, when windows shuts down, and sometimes even during a windows installation.
+The msjava.dll error messages usually appear when installing certain programs, when using certain programs, when Windows starts, when windows shut down, and sometimes even during a windows installation.

 Cause of msjava.dll Errors